jmahabal/wojbomb/README.md

 2. Use some scoring function for accuracy measurement
 3. Try different models besides Random Forests
 4. Try uni-grams, or quad-grams, or fiddle with the Vectorizer some other way
+5. Get more data, there's a few scripts out there to access all of a user's tweets, not just the API-limited 3,000

+I've hosted this on a DigitalOcean droplet.